Mary Josephine Bedford: World War I

 In 1916 both Bedford and Cooper served in Serbia during World War I with the Scottish Women's Hospitals for Foreign Service as the Australian Army would only accept women as nurses.
-Bedford served as an ambulance driver for which she received the 5th class Order of St Sava.
+They joined the Ostrovo unit in Serbian Macedonia, under the command of Australian Doctor Agnes Bennett.
+Cooper worked as a surgeon, while Bedford was in charge of the fleet of 12 customised T-model Ford ambulances.
+They were both awarded honours for their service, with Bedford receiving the 5th class Order of St Sava.

 After World War I

 Bedford became a Founder of the Creche and Kindergarten (C&K) Association and in 1920 she was elected to the National Council of Women.
 Bedford remained an active participant of both the Crèche and Kindergarten Association and the Playground Association throughout her life.
 It is clearly through her extensive letter writing, evident in archival files on both organisations, that they achieved their successes.

 Later life

-Bedford died on 22 December 1955 and is buried next to her long-time companion Lilian Violet Cooper at Toowong Cemetery, Brisbane, Queensland, Australia.
+Bedford died on 22 December 1955, and is buried next to her lifelong companion, Lilian Violet Cooper at Toowong Cemetery, Brisbane, Queensland, Australia.

 Legacy

 To commemorate Bedford's instrumental role in the provision of playgrounds in Queensland a memorial tree was planted on 22 March 1956 at the Spring Hill Playground by Lady Lavarck, wife of Lieutenant-General Sir John Dudley Lavarack, Governor of Queensland.
 In 1959 the Brisbane City Council agreed to the suggestion of the Playground and Recreation Association to rename the park, the Bedford Playground.
 The Bedford Playground was added to the Queensland Heritage Register on 9 May 1998.

 In 2020 the State Library of Queensland produced their 'Dangerous Women' podcast series which features and episode on Dr Lilian Cooper and Josephine Bedford and their life achievements.